redhat-developer/app-services-sdk-go/CONTRIBUTING.md

 2. Bot accounts creates PR with the new versions of the SDK that needs be reviewed by the team
 3. Once PR is merged developers are responsible for creating tagged release

-## Release process

-1. Check what SDK changed
-2. Create tag
-3. Generate changelog and put it into release description

 ## Contributing to App Services SDK

 ## Generating an API client locally